 BMW X3 has something for everyone to love

 Maybe you want an SUV, but you don’t want something boring.
-Maybe you’ve always loved BMW, but need something bigger and more practical than a sport sedan.
-Maybe you just can’t resist the distinctly German look and the kidney shaped grille.
+You’ve Maybe always loved BMW, but need something bigger and more practical than a sport sedan.
+Or Maybe you just can’t resist the distinctly German look and the kidney shaped grille.
 In any case, the BMW X3 has something for everyone to love.
 It’s a true driver’s car that isn’t just for the driver.
 Your passengers will be so comfortable that they’ll be enjoying the drive just as much as you.

 By Erick Brandt